 I’m not an expert, but I do have a story to tell that might help folks who were hurt by their past.
 Mine is not going to be tell-all type of story; instead, it’s going to be a witness to the sovereignty and protection of God through some pretty tumultuous years and how God was always with me–He never left my side–even when I didn’t know much at all about Him.

 What is your story?
 How might it benefit the world around you?

 God gave us our stories so that we could share them as a witness to His goodness.

 From today’s devotion at Our Daily Bread:

 “SCRIPTURE INSIGHT – Each of the gospel writers, under the inspiration of the Holy Spirit, had a definite plan for how to tell the story of Jesus.
 Each had a different audience and wanted to reach that audience in the most accessible way (emphasis mine).
 In writing to a primarily Jewish audience, Matthew builds his witness around five major teaching blocks, beginning with the Sermon on the Mount (chs.
 5-7) and ending with the Olivet Discourse (chs.
 24-25), with three others in between (chs.
 10, 13, 18).
 Some scholars suggest this would have resonated with a Jewish audience because the five discourses of Jesus would parallel the five books of Moses (Torah) and the five sections into which the psalms are divided.
-Additionally, Matthew relies heavily on the Old Testament Scriptures, quoting them around fifty times and alluding to them another seventy-five times.” -Bill Crowder (continue reading this devotion; www.odb.org)
+Additionally, Matthew relies heavily on the Old Testament Scriptures, quoting them around fifty times and alluding to them another seventy-five times.” -Bill Crowder (this devotion was printed at www.odb.org)